jython/book/chapter17.rst

     frame.visible = True

 Now that we have looked at a simple example, it makes sense to see what a medium sized app might look like in Jython.
+Since Twitter apps have become the "Hello World" of GUI applications these days, we will go with the trend.

 Larger example ::
     import twitter